 A great way to support your favorite Portland eateries is to get take-out or delivery.

-Here are 11 of the biggest openings and the 10 saddest closings of this year.
+Here are 11 of Portland’s biggest restaurant openings and the 10 saddest closings of this year.

 🌮 Birria La Plaza has succulent and delicious birria — spiced meats cooked in their own juices for hours until they’re melt-in-your-mouth tender.